eriosta/analytics-tools/week2/README.md

 -- 2
 ```

-Excluding $0.00, what is the minimum bi-weekly high rate of pay?
+Excluding $0.00, what is the minimum `Biweekly_High_Rate` of pay?
 Please include the dollar sign and decimal point in your answer.

 ```sql
 SELECT Biweekly_High_Rate